 Scholarly peer reviewed journals

-- Editorial board member since 1992 of Demokratizatsiya: The Journal of Post-Soviet Democratization, first published in cooperation with the American University and Moscow State University, and later with the George Washington University.
+- Editorial board member since 1992 of Demokratizatsiya: The Journal of Post-Soviet Democratization, first published in cooperation with the American University and Moscow State University, and presently with the George Washington University.

 - Founding editorial board member in 2015 of Defence Strategic Communications, published by NATO’s Centre of Excellence for Strategic Communication in Riga, Latvia.